 SEFAA’s Message Regarding COVID-19

 Our staff is actively monitoring the news and reports from the Center for Disease Control and Prevention (CDC), along with assessing the potential impact on the multifamily housing industry.
+Please read below for important updates and resources.

 As SEFAA continues its efforts to request guidance specific to the operation of rental housing from our parent organizations, local affiliates, and health officials, please refer to the below list for best practices and valuable resources to review during this time.